ChrisOrgan/Covid_Analysis/README.md

 - **Publication notes**
     - **Action list**
-        - To indirectly check how differences in genome quality impact our results, we will bootstrap the `Nextstrain` tree and re-do the analyses without the three outliers with long terminal branch lengths.
+        - To indirectly check how differences in genome quality impact our results, we will bootstrap the `Nextstrain` tree.
+Separately, we will also re-do the analyses without the three outliers that have long terminal branch lengths.
-            - To further screen for outliers, we will scan the multiple sequence alignment.
+            - To further screen for outliers, we will check the GISAID multiple sequence alignment.
+            - *My workflow*
+                - Based on the regression scatter plot and the tree plot, we subjectively identify four outliers (descending order):
+                    - Fujian/IM3520004T/2020 (China, Asia)
+                    - SouthAfrica/R02606/2020 (South Africa, Africa)
+                    - DRC/KN-0051/2020 (DRC, Africa)
+                    - Scotland/EDB146/2020 (Scotland, Europe)
+                - We use the interquartile range (IQR) method to detect outliers more objectively.
+                    - We define outliers as data points that are either: (1) lower than Q1 - 3 x IQR; or (2) higher than Q3 + 3 x IQR.
+                    - We detect twelve outliers.
         - We decided to re-do our regression analyses using a non-subsampled SARS-CoV-2 tree, built from high-quality genomes.
             - One weakness of the analyses with the subsampled tree is that we